Posted by Krystal Duhaney, RN, BSN, IBCLC Jan 20th, 2020

-Alternative Feeding Methods: Other Ways to Breastfeed Baby
+Alternative Feeding Methods: Other Ways To Breastfeed Baby

-Alternative Feeding Methods: Other Ways to Breastfeed Baby
+Alternative Feeding Methods: Other Ways To Breastfeed Baby

 Breastfeeding is one of the most natural processes in the world.
 However, it doesn't always come naturally or easily.
 For some mamas, it is as simple as putting baby to breast.
 For most mamas (and babies), it is a big learning curve.
 Sometimes, there are instances in which a parent isn't able to, or does not want to, nurse their baby.
 Luckily, there are ways to breastfeed/chestfeed baby other than directly from the breast.